bluebrown/docker-sd-and-lb-strategies/blogpost.md

 ### HAProxy

 [Haproxy](https://www.haproxy.com/) can use the docker nameserver in combination with [dynamic server templates](https://www.haproxy.com/blog/whats-new-haproxy-1-8/#server-template-configuration-directive) to discover the running container.
-Then the traditional proxy features can be leveraged to achieve powerful layer 7 load balancing whith http header manipulation and [chaos engeering](https://www.haproxy.com/blog/haproxy-layer-7-retries-and-chaos-engineering/) such as retries.
+Then the traditional proxy features can be leveraged to achieve powerful layer 7 load balancing with http header manipulation and [chaos engeering](https://www.haproxy.com/blog/haproxy-layer-7-retries-and-chaos-engineering/) such as retries.

 ```yml
 version: '3.8'